sarah-forrest/p8106_midterm_sef2183/p8106_midterm_sef2183.md

 -   s(`age`)
 -   s(`SBP`)
 -   s(`LDL`)
--   s(`bmi`)
+-   s(`bmi`)\*
--   s(`height`)
+-   s(`height`)\*
--   s(`weight`)
+-   s(`weight`)\*

 **Model interpretation**

 -   On average, being male is associated with a statistically significantly shorter predicted COVID-19 recovery time compared to being female.
-More specifically, holding all else constant, being male is associated with a 5.3009-day shorter predicted recovery time than being female.
+More specifically, holding all else constant, being male is associated with a 5.3039-day shorter predicted recovery time than being female.
 -   On average, being a former smoker is associated with a statistically significantly longer predicted COVID-19 recovery time compared to being a never smoker.
-More specifically, holding all else constant, former smoking is associated with a 4.6688-day longer predicted recovery time than never smoking.
+More specifically, holding all else constant, former smoking is associated with a 4.6506-day longer predicted recovery time than never smoking.
 -   On average, being a current smoker is associated with a statistically significantly longer predicted COVID-19 recovery time compared to being a never smoker.
-More specifically, holding all else constant, current smoking is associated with a 8.0617-day longer predicted recovery time than never smoking.
+More specifically, holding all else constant, current smoking is associated with a 8.0189-day longer predicted recovery time than never smoking.
 -   On average, having hypertension is associated with a statistically significantly longer predicted COVID-19 recovery time compared to not having hypertension.
-More specifically, holding all else constant, a hypertension diagnosis is associated with a 5.0312-day longer predicted recovery time than no hypertension diagnosis.
+More specifically, holding all else constant, a hypertension diagnosis is associated with a 5.2189-day longer predicted recovery time than no hypertension diagnosis.
 -   On average, being vaccinated is associated with a statistically significantly shorter predicted COVID-19 recovery time compared to not being vaccinated.
-More specifically, holding all else constant, vaccination is associated with a 7.9340-day shorter predicted recovery time than no vaccination.
+More specifically, holding all else constant, vaccination is associated with a 8.0292-day shorter predicted recovery time than no vaccination.
 -   On average, severe COVID-19 infection is associated with a statistically significantly longer predicted COVID-19 recovery time compared to non severe infection.
-More specifically, holding all else constant, infection severity is associated with a 9.5456-day longer predicted recovery time than no infection severity.
+More specifically, holding all else constant, infection severity is associated with a 9.5517-day longer predicted recovery time than no infection severity.
--   On average, being in study B is associated with a statistically significantly longer predicted COVID-19 recovery time compared to study A. More specifically, holding all else constant, study B is associated with a 4.2338-day longer predicted recovery time than study A.
+-   On average, being in study B is associated with a statistically significantly longer predicted COVID-19 recovery time compared to study A. More specifically, holding all else constant, study B is associated with a 4.2897-day longer predicted recovery time than study A.

+The GAM model also includes several significant smooth terms to capture the nonlinear relationships between the predictors and COVID-19 recovery time.
+There is a statistically significant relationship between BMI, weight, and height, and predicted COVID-19 recovery time.

 **Model performance**